-The Agency's Title VI/Civil Rights Coordinator initiates and monitors the Agency's non-discrimination program and activities, including preparing reports, reviewing and updating the Public Participation Plan and Civil Rights Plan as well as completing other responsibilities as described in the Coordinator position description and as required by 23 CFR 200 and 49 CFR 21.
+The Agency's Title VI/Civil Rights Coordinator initiates and monitors the Agency's nondiscrimination program and activities, including preparing reports, reviewing and updating the Public participation and Civil rights Plan as well as completing other responsibilities as described in the Coordinator position description and as required by 23 CFR 200 and 49 CFR 21.

-The Agency's Executive Director is responsible for overall compliance of the Agency in meeting its various non-discrimination Title VI obligations and is authorized to sign this assurance on behalf of the Agency.
+The Agency's Executive Director is responsible for overall compliance of the Agency in meeting its various non-discrimination Title VI obligations.

-Paul Gavin
+Agency Executive Director - Paul Gavin